3-D Printed Ovaries Produce Litter

 Prosthetic limbs work great but now there’s bio-prosthetic ovaries?
 Yes.
 3-D printed organs now include implanted ovary structures that actually ovulate.

 This is not a joke, it’s a headline grabber for reproductive veterinary specialists.
 Northwestern University Feinberg School of Medicine in Chicago, ranked 17th among American medical schools for research, made headlines this month.
 The release states “By removing a female mouse's ovary and replacing it with a bioprosthetic ovary, the mouse was able to not only ovulate but also give birth to healthy pups.
 The moms were even able to nurse their young.”

-Pay attention, you are about to learn about a new dimension in reproductive veterinary medicine.
+Pay attention, you are about to learn about a new dimension in canine reproduction and veterinary medicine.

 Bioprosthetic Ovaries For Dogs?